wxWidgets/wxWidgets/docs/doxygen/overviews/cmake.md

 CMake allows building wxWidgets on various platforms with your preferred build system.

-Most linux distributions contain CMake as a package on Windows and OS X you can download an installer at the [CMake Page](https://cmake.org).
+Most linux distributions contain CMake as a package on Windows and macOS you can download an installer at the [CMake Page](https://cmake.org).

 Using the CMake GUI                    {#cmake_gui}